jonathan-taylor/ISLP/README.md

 ## Installing `ISLP`

-Running in the desired environment, we use `pip` to install the `ISLP` package:
+Having completed the steps above, we use `pip` to install the `ISLP` package:

 ```{python}
 pip install ISLP